RuKatya/Quiz-project/README.md

 <hr/>

 <h2 style="color: rgb(76, 76, 155);">About the project</h2>
 The project was built as a part of the a study.
-During the project we had the freedom to choose which type of site and the topic of the project, but it was important that the project be registered in React.
+During the project we had the freedom to choose type of site and the topic of the project.
+It was important that the project be written in React.
 Basides that I used MongoDB and NodeJS.

 <hr/>